 Sustainability initiatives | None known | None known |

-HexClad – a closer look
+HexClad – A closer look

 - Metal utensil safe (though still best to avoid these)